bangyen/lineups/README.md

 # Lineup Database
-External Libraries:
-- `pylast`: Used for interacting with the Last.fm API
-- `difflib`: Used for fuzzy string matching

-Configuration:
 - The script requires an API key and secret for Last.fm access (`init(key, secret, tables)`)
+- The script prioritizes cached data and limits the number of Last.fm API calls to avoid overwhelming the service.

 ## Documentation
 ### Source Files
 #### `collect.py`
-Key functionalities:
 - Artist Lookup:
   - `lookup(name)`: Attempts to find artist information using an internal cache and Last.fm API calls.
   - `backup(name)`: If artist information isn't found in the cache, performs a broader search using Last.fm.